strmlineapp-ux/agileflow/docs/user-manual.md

 ## 2. Navigating the App

-The main navigation is located on the left sidebar, providing quick access to:
+The main navigation is located in the sidebar on the left, providing quick, icon-based access to all sections of the app.
+Hover over an icon to see its name.

-- **Calendar**: Your central scheduling tool.
-- **Overview**: A dashboard of key statistics.
-- **Tasks**: Your personal and team task lists.
-- **Notifications**: Important updates and action items.
-- **Settings**: Manage user and application settings.
+- **Main Navigation**: Access to core features like the Calendar, Overview, Tasks, and Notifications.
+- **Team Management**: If you are a manager of a team, a link to that team's management page will appear here.
+- **Admin Pages**: If you are an Admin, you will see links to the Admin and Service Delivery pages.
+- **User Profile**: At the bottom of the sidebar, you can access your profile, user preferences, and the "View as" feature (for Admins).

 ## 3. Dashboard Overview

-The **Overview** page gives you a high-level summary of team activity, including active tasks, tasks due soon, and completed tasks.
+The **Overview** page gives you a high-level summary of team activity, including cards for Active Tasks, Tasks Due Soon, and Completed Tasks.
 You can also see a list of your most recent tasks.

 ## 4. Calendar

 The calendar is a powerful tool for visualizing and managing your team's schedule.

+### 4.1 Creating Events
+- Click the **(+)** icon in the header to open the new event form.
+- Fill in the details, including title, date, time, location, and priority.
+- You can add attachments, request specific roles for the event, and invite guests.
+- **Easy Booking**: In your user preferences, you can enable "Easy Booking," which allows you to click on any empty time slot in the Day, Week, or Production Schedule views to quickly open the new event form with the time pre-filled.

-### 4.1 Calendar Views & Controls
+### 4.2 Calendar Views & Controls

-You can switch between four different views:
+- **View Tabs**: Switch between four different views:
     - **Month**: A traditional monthly overview.
     - **Week**: A 7-day timeline view.
     - **Day**: A detailed hourly view for a single day.
 Can be switched between a horizontal (standard) or vertical (reversed) axis.
     - **Production Schedule**: A specialized view showing events organized by location for an entire week.

-Use the controls at the top to navigate between dates, jump to "Today", and adjust the view (e.g., zoom in/out).
+- **Controls**: Use the controls at the top to navigate between dates, jump to "Today," and adjust the view (e.g., zoom in/out).

-A subtle diagonal pattern between 12:00 and 14:30 serves as a visual reminder to keep time free for a lunch break.
+- **Lunch Break**: A subtle diagonal pattern between 12:00 and 14:30 serves as a visual reminder to keep time free for a lunch break.

-### 4.2 Production Schedule View
+### 4.3 Production Schedule View
 This is the most detailed view, designed for production planning.

-- **Daily Checks**: Users with the "Manage Checks" role can add, remove, and assign users to daily check locations that appear as pills at the top of each day.
+- **Daily Checks**: Users with the "Manage Checks" permission can add, remove, and assign users to daily check locations that appear as pills at the top of each day.
-- **User Statuses**: Managers can assign absence statuses (e.g., PTO, Sick, TOIL) to users.
+- **User Statuses**: Managers can assign absence statuses (e.g., PTO, Sick) to users by clicking the `account_circle_off` icon.
 These appear as color-coded pills on the right side of each day's header.
-Click the pencil icon to open a dialog to manage these statuses.

 ## 5. Tasks